 - Type in the source server name, or select one from the drop-down list.
-You can get the actual server list by clicking the Refresh button. - Specify the Log on information: User name and Password in the corresponding fields. - If necessary, select/deselect the available options: ☑ Allow saving password, ☑ Use Trusted Connection.
+You can get the actual server list by clicking the Refresh button. - Depending on the preferable way to log on to the server, you can specify either Use Windows NT Integrated security or the database server account.
+If you have specified the specific server account to be used, enter User name and Password in the corresponding fields. - Select a database on the server or specify the Microsoft database file (\.mdf) which will be attached as a database.